 Annabel snorted dismissively.
 Clearly, she thought.

 “For the infected, death is a metamorphic process, transforming them from humans into predatory beasts.
-They do not speak, they do not think.
+They do not speak; they do not think.
 Indeed, they do not seem to possess any sort of capacity for reason or logic.
 They act only on their predatory instincts and their incredible hunger.
 And of course, they eat the living.”
 He paused, coughed violently into his handkerchief, staining it red with blood.
 He cleared his throat and continued as if nothing had happened.
 “But while their bodies are decaying, these creatures have effectively evaded death.
 They cannot be killed, except by a severe blow to the brain; they will live forever.”

 “You call this a life?” she said, meaningfully indicating the moldering creature that floated before them, hungrily grasping at them through the glass.
 Again and again, it struck its hands against the glass.
 Like a bird flying into a window, it didn’t seem to understand that it couldn’t pass through the glass.